Chilterns Beechwoods SAC

 All potential developments within the Zone of Influence will potentially be able to utilise the SAMM solution by paying the required per dwelling figure, once this in principle position has been finalised.
-This is expected to be in March-May 2023.
+This is expected to be in September 2023.
 The developers will be required to pay a tariff of £828.61 for each new home built.

 Suitable Alternative Natural Greenspace (SANG)

 All new developments within the Zone of Influence will also need to make provision for a new Suitable Alternative Natural Greenspace (SANG), or alternatively contribute towards the maintenance of a suitable SANG project elsewhere.